f5devcentral/bigip_automation_examples/bigip/workflow-guides/application-delivery-security/workload/BIG-IP_HA_configurations.rst

 .. image:: ./assets/BIG-IP_HA/device_trust_group.jpg

-From BIG-IP A, enter the details of BIG-IP B IP address and enter the credentials,
+From BIG-IP A, enter the details of BIG-IP B IP address and enter the credentials.
+Confirm the Hostname of the BIG-IP B and click on Add Device button.

 .. image:: ./assets/BIG-IP_HA/device_trust_group_add_device.jpg